-The Guide to Home Schooling in Victoria (doc - 406kb) outlines the services and support available to families who home school to help them educate their children at home.
+The Department of Education and Training's Guide to Home Schooling in Victoria (doc - 406kb) outlines the education services and support available to families home schooling their children.

-As a home schooling parent, it is your responsibility to ensure that your child receives a substantial education in the 8 key learning areas:
+As a home schooling parent, it is your responsibility to ensure that your child receives a 'regular and efficient instruction' that, as a whole, substantially addresses the 8 key learning areas:

 - Sciences (including physics, chemistry and biology)